Letter of Reprimand for Employee Performance (Best Examples)

 Clear employer’s actions

 The employers should communicate what actions they will take in response to this behavior.
-It includes scheduling a private meeting with the employee and discussing the behavior or actions you wish to see them improve or implementing an intervention plan to track this employee’s performance and behavior.
+It includes scheduling a private meeting with the employee and discussing the behavior or actions you wish to see them improve, or implementing an intervention plan to track this employee’s performance and behavior.
 It clarifies expectations for employees, and it protects your organization against legal repercussions.

-Include signature lines
+Include space for signature

 You must remind the employee to sign the letter and let them know they have the right to submit a written response.
 If the employee refuses to sign, add the words “refused to sign” after his signature and ask the HR representative to sign the letter.
 Affixing a signature to this letter also constitutes the employee’s agreement or disagreement with its content.
 The signature indicates that the employee has received and read this letter.